-- o first in the family to attend college;
+- first in the family to attend college;

-- o community service;
+- community service;

-- o extra-curricular activities;
+- extra-curricular activities;

 - awards and recognition;

-- o interview presentation;
+- interview presentation;

-- o letter of recommendation from high school
+- letter of recommendation from high school

 - Recent high school graduate from a recognized U.S. accredited high school

-- 2.0 to 2.29 GPA:
+- 2.0 to 2.29 GPA;

 - Minimum 860 SAT / 18 ACT;

 - Earn a passing score on the University entrance examination;

 - At the end of the first academic year (two consecutive semesters), the student must earn a minimum cumulative GPA of 2.0.

 Prior to registration, conditionally admitted students must meet with the Director of the Center for Academic Excellence to sign an academic contract outlining the terms of conditional admission.
 Conditionally admitted students may not enroll in more than 13 credit hours during the freshman year without the permission of his/her Academic Dean.
 If the cumulative GPA is not a 2.0 or higher at the end of the first academic year (two consecutive semesters), the student will be placed on academic suspension.
 Students may appeal the suspension.
-If the designation is reversed, failure to achieve a cumulative GPA of 2.0 will result in review for dismissal.
-If the student enrolls in a community college and earns a 2.3 GPA in courses equivalent to Huston-Tillotson University courses while on suspension, the student may submit an application for readmittance to the University.
+If the designation is reversed, failure to achieve a cumulative GPA of 2.0 will result in review for suspension.
+If the student enrolls in another accredited institution and earns at least 6 credit hours in one semester (with Cs or better grades) in college credit courses equivalent to Huston-Tillotson University courses while on suspension, the student may submit an application for re-admittance to the University.